DaDevFox/SpaceRace/README.md

 4 players; Keyboard/mouse and gamepad (Xbox, PS, Switch controller) input supported.

-Game Instructions
+## Game Instructions:
-The game will progress in rounds, and each round every player will
+> The game will progress in rounds, and each round every player will

-Answer two questions of varying difficulty to earn points (there is a scrollbar [right-hand side] for the question text/image if it appears to be cut off)
+> Answer two questions of varying difficulty to earn points (there is a scrollbar [right-hand side] for the question text/image if it appears to be cut off)
-Upgrade their rockets using the currency they earned from the prior questions that round or in previous rounds.
+> Upgrade their rockets using the currency they earned from the prior questions that round or in previous rounds.
-Launch their rockets (press space or the launch button at the bottom) and repeat the process until someone reaches the Kármán line.
+> Launch their rockets (press space or the launch button at the bottom) and repeat the process until someone reaches the Kármán line.

 See [Game Directions](https://docs.google.com/document/d/e/2PACX-1vQYhFBtk9IchUOGNw1CT1A5UX-CP_NaaGDrsr2InWViQsCG4UjLpq4iadHn5obK2R5iec3WH1WnoIpL/pub) for more information.